runrig-coop/hedgerows/index.md

 directly opposed to one other.
 Situated amidst the broader context of contemporary geopolitics, its even harder to ignore the diversity of ideology.
-For the technologists, we see this most evidently in the contrasts between Indymedia and the EFF.
+For the technologists, we see this most evidently in the contrasts between Indymedia and the Electronic Frontier Foundation.
 If the organic and local food movements correspond to one of these two fronts, it's undoubtedly the techno-libertarianism side of the schism.
 Virginia farmer Joel Salatin, the self-described "Christian libertarian environmentalist capitalist" and darling of the local food world back then, makes an excellent stand-in for John Perry Barlow in this regard.

 This still begs the question: was there a corresponding collectivist movement in food and agriculture during this period in the U.S., something analogous to